 The Old Ways are NOT a religion, they have no dogma nor creed, no official sacred texts or scriptures, they are not even a belief system – in fact their is no requirement for ‘belief’ at all.

-The Old Ways are also not JUST a spirituality either; although as something that re-aligns us to that which is far greater than ourselves, spirituality plays an important role, read more......
+The Old Ways are also not JUST a spirituality; although as something that re-aligns us to that which is far greater than ourselves, spirituality plays an important role, more on that which is greater than us can be found in Deity & The Sacred.

 The Old Ways are truly (w)holistic – we are ‘mind, body and spirit’ but you cannot separate these entities out from each other – even the simplest of activities such as eating is not just a bodily function; yes it satiates our hunger and keeps us alive but it also has great effect on our mental state, and where a meal is shared with like-minds it also satisfies a spiritual need within us.